-The Bureau has continued to work on defining larger participants in markets for consumer financial services and products.
+The Bureau has also continued to work on defining larger participants in markets for consumer financial services and products.
 Under Title X of the Dodd-Frank Act, the Bureau is authorized to exercise supervisory authority over larger participants that it defines by rule.

-In June 2015, the Bureau issued a final rule to supervise larger nonbank auto finance companies.
+- The Bureau issued a proposed rule which would create comprehensive consumer protections for prepaid financial products, which are currently not subject to the same federal protections as debit and payroll cards or checking accounts. - In June 2015, the Bureau issued a final rule to supervise larger nonbank auto finance companies.
 The rule extends supervision of the Bureau's consumer finance laws to any nonbank auto finance company that makes, acquires, or refinances 10,000 or more loans or leases in a year.

-With regard to regulations that the CFPB inherited, the Bureau issued a Request for Information in December 2011 seeking comment on opportunities to streamline, modernize, and harmonize regulations inherited from other federal agencies.
-The Bureau has sought to address such issues in the course of its rulemakings; for instance, by using the rulemakings to consolidate mortgage disclosures under TILA and RESPA to clarify or reduce the burden of existing regulations, and by exploring opportunities to reduce unwanted regulatory burden as part of the HMDA rulemaking.
+With regard to regulations that the CFPB inherited, the Bureau issued a Request for Information in December 2011 seeking comment on opportunities to streamline, modernize, and harmonize regulations that it inherited from other federal agencies.
+The Bureau has sought to address such issues in the course of its rulemakings, for instance, by using the rulemakings to consolidate mortgage disclosures under TILA and RESPA to clarify or reduce the burden of existing regulations and by exploring opportunities to reduce unwanted regulatory burden as part of the HMDA rulemaking.

-The Bureau has also continued to launch other rulemaking and guidance initiatives designed to streamline existing regulations and reduce regulatory burden.
+The Bureau has also launched other rulemaking and guidance initiatives designed to streamline existing regulations.